undergrad-partner-school

 Getting information about the faculty at a school can help you estimate the quality of education you will receive there.

 In 2021, this ratio at Oakland Community College was 22:1.
 That means that there were 22 times more students than teachers at this school.
-According to the most recent information, there are 1,458 faculty members at this school.
-Out of that number, there were 649 male and 809 female faculty members.
-The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Oakland Community College.
+This school has recently reported to have 1,118 faculty members.
+Out of that number, there were 410 men and 708 women.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Oakland Community College.

 Student Population Diversity Graph